CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 # The Ego Drop to Competence
 ## Year Two - A Buildup of some knowledge

+The big hurdle that got me from "advanced beginner", or as more succinctly put "mount stupid", was the introduction of better collaboration.
+Through at the time ensembling weekly in a regularly, I developed the skills to be able to TDD in the "correct" settings.
+This means code that is brand new, has only seen TDD, and is only allowed to be TDD on.
+Forget your large untested production project, in the most pristine settings
+I could now TDD.
+The same can be achieved in pairing arrangements, or, much later in time, through 3-4 person Dojo's run be even the grumpiest of developers.

 Within the second year I started my journey of learning through "more modern" patterns, eg: a learning ensemble.
 Jitterted has run for the last 2-3 years, I honestly am not sure at this point its been so long, a learning ensemble where 3-5 of us developers get together and TDD a blackjack game, code named "blackjack ensemble blue".
 Not to be confused with the orange version, that was on Thursday for a while and we